 Miele Ovens provide the perfect environment for baking bread, as you can achieve and maintain high and accurate temperatures.
-Unlike competitor models, no matter where you measure the temperature in a Miele Oven, we can guarantee 1 degree of accuracy.
-Our talented home economist, Cesar Fernandez provides insight into different proving processes for the best results and shares his top tips on how to achieve perfectly baked bread.
+Our talented lead culinary manager, Cesar Fernandez provides insight into different proving processes for the best results and shares his top tips on how to achieve perfectly baked bread.

 What is the advantage of using a Miele Oven with Moisture Plus?